GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-user.md

 #### Guest Tokens

 Guest users need a unique identifier, but they don't require server-side authentication.
-They're ideal for support and livestream use cases, where you need to identify but don't required signup.
+They're ideal for support and livestream use cases, where you need to identify but don't required sign-up.

 ```swift
 let tokenProvider = TokenProvider.guest(userId: "USER_ID")